codio-c5/C5-Development/.guides/content/Check-Your-Memory-d26d.md

-### Before we delve into hash functions, take a look back at these key points.
-You will encounter these important concepts again soon.
-If you don't remember them all, you may want to go back and review them before going forward.
+### Before we delve into hash functions, let’s check your understanding of some key points about symmetric key and public key cryptography from previous lessons.

-==need items.== Include issues about integrity, Man in the Middle.
+{Check It!|assessment}(multiple-choice-1105804530)

 {Check It!|assessment}(multiple-choice-1798888751)
 {Check It!|assessment}(multiple-choice-3839580908){Check It!|assessment}(multiple-choice-4118271051)